Upper Limbs

 2. The value refers to "toe to knee".

-3. The value refers to "toe to crotch".
+3. The value refers to "toe to groin".

 e > 180 mm and square or circular openings with

-e > 240 mm allow access of the whole body
+e > 240 mm allow full body access

-An additional protective structure may be used to restrict free access of the lower limbs under existing protective structures.
-For this procedure, the distances given in this annex refer to the height from the floor or reference plane to the
+An additional protective construction can be used to restrict free access of the lower limbs under existing protective constructions.
+For this procedure, the distances given in this annex refer to the height from the floor or reference level to the

 protective construction.
-This method provides limited protection, in many cases other methods may be more appropriate.
+This method offers limited protection, and in many cases, other methods may be more suitable.

-Note: These clearances are not safety clearances and additional precautions may be required to limit access.
+Note: These distances are not safety distances, and additional precautions may be necessary to restrict access.

 spacing to prevent free access through the lower limbs

-This table contains distances for special cases where lower limb access is impeded for the person remaining in an upright posture without any additional assistance.
+This table contains distances for special cases where access of the lower limbs for the person remaining in an upright position is restricted without any additional help.

-Where there is a risk from slipping or misuse, the use of the values given in the table may be inappropriate.
+Where there is a risk from slipping or misuse, the application of the values in the

-No interpolation should be performed between the values in this table.
-If the height h to the protective structure is between two values, the distance for the higher value of h should be applied.
+Interpolation between the values in this table should not be performed.
+If the height h to the protective construction falls between two values, the distance for the higher value of h should be applied.

 distances where lower limb access is limited